AledPeart/theNameGame/README.md

 * My mentor, Can Sucullu - for his knowledge, patience and guidance.
 * My wife Catrin, for the original idea, recording the descriptive audio files and for her input as a Speech Therapist.
-* Code institure tutors, for their help and guidance (at all hours of the day/night).
+* Code institute tutors, for their help and guidance (at all hours of the day/night).